3D scanning: Michelangelo

 In 1999, two different research groups started scanning Michelangelo's statues.
 Stanford University with a group led by Marc Levoy used a custom laser triangulation scanner built by Cyberware to scan Michelangelo's statues in Florence, notably the David, the Prigioni and the four statues in The Medici Chapel.
 The scans produced a data point density of one sample per 0.25 mm, detailed enough to see Michelangelo's chisel marks.
 These detailed scans produced a large amount of data (up to 32 gigabytes) and processing the data from his scans took 5 months.
-Approximately in the same period a research group from IBM, led by H. Rushmeier and F. Bernardini scanned the Pietà of Florence acquiring both geometric and colour details.
+Approximately in the same period a research group from IBM, led by H. Rushmeier and F. Bernardini scanned the Pietà of Florence acquiring both geometric and color details.
 The digital model, result of the Stanford scanning campaign, was thoroughly used in the 2004 subsequent restoration of the statue.

 Monticello

 In 2002, David Luebke, et al. scanned Thomas Jefferson's Monticello.
 A commercial time of flight laser scanner, the DeltaSphere 3000, was used.
-The scanner data was later combined with colour data from digital photographs to create the Virtual Monticello, and the Jefferson's Cabinet exhibits in the New Orleans Museum of Art in 2003.
+The scanner data was later combined with color data from digital photographs to create the Virtual Monticello, and the Jefferson's Cabinet exhibits in the New Orleans Museum of Art in 2003.
 The Virtual Monticello exhibit simulated a window looking into Jefferson's Library.
 The exhibit consisted of a rear projection display on a wall and a pair of stereo glasses for the viewer.
 The glasses, combined with polarised projectors, provided a 3D effect.
 Position tracking hardware on the glasses allowed the display to adapt as the viewer moves around, creating the illusion that the display is actually a hole in the wall looking into Jefferson's Library.
 The Jefferson's Cabinet exhibit was a barrier stereogram (essentially a non-active hologram that appears different from different angles) of Jefferson's Cabinet.

 Cuneiform tablets

 The first 3D models of cuneiform tablets were acquired in Germany in 2000.
 In 2003 the so-called Digital Hammurabi project acquired cuneiform tablets with a laser triangulation scanner using a regular grid pattern having a resolution of 0.025 mm.
-With the use of high-resolution 3D-scanners by the Heidelberg University for tablet acquisition in 2009 the development of the GigaMesh Software Framework began to visualize and extract cuneiform characters from 3D-models.
-It was used to process ca. 2.000 3D-digitized tablets of the Hilprecht Collection in Jena to create an Open Access benchmark dataset and an annotated collection of 3D-models of tablets freely available under CC BY licenses.
+With the use of high-resolution 3D scanners by the Heidelberg University for tablet acquisition in 2009 the development of the GigaMesh Software Framework began to visualize and extract cuneiform characters from 3D models.
+It was used to process ca. 2.000 3D digitized tablets of the Hilprecht Collection in Jena to create an Open Access benchmark dataset and an annotated collection of 3D models of tablets freely available under CC BY licenses.